LotteVekeman/isb/README.md

 # straattheater
 The update site for a festival in Beveren (Belgium).
-The name of the festival is "Internationaal TheaterFestival Beveren"
+Which is named "Internationaal TheaterFestival Beveren"